timmetry/GamesForTheEasilyEntertained/README.md

 # GamesForTheEasilyEntertained
 These are the first games I made over 10 years ago when I was first learning to program as a teenager.

+The source code for most of these is long gone, but all except one was programmed in C++.

 Blockade: My first game: a Tetris clone.

 Space Duels: My first attempt at an action game, but it's pretty awful.